Olivier Blanchard: Education and career

 Blanchard was born in Amiens (France).
 His father was a neurologist, his mother a psychiatrist.
 Blanchard says he was attracted to economics because of the student protests in France in 1968, showing the importance of economics for society’s welfare, and the attractiveness of thinking about the issues through quantitative methods.
 He obtained a DES in economics at the University of Nanterre in 1972.
 He then moved from France to the United States in 1973.
 He obtained a PhD from MIT in 1977, under the supervision of Stanley Fischer and Robert Solow.
 He was an assistant professor, then an associate professor at Harvard from 1977 to 1983, when he moved back to MIT.
 He became full professor in 1985, class of 1941 Professor from 1994 to 2010, and Robert Solow Professor of Economics from 2010 to 2020.
 He has been Robert Solow Professor Emeritus since then.
 He was Chair of the economics department from 1998 to 2003.
 In 2008, he took a leave from MIT to be the Chief Economist of the International Monetary Fund, where he stayed until 2015.
 In 2015, he became the Fred Bergsten Senior Fellow at the Peterson Institute for International Economics.
 In 2023, he returned to France, joined the Paris School of Economics, and remains a Senior Fellow of the Peterson Institute.

-Olivier has mentored a number of notable students throughout his academic career, including Jordi Galí, David Laibson, Tobias Adrian, Laurence M. Ball, Roland Bénabou, Ricardo J. Caballero, and Pierre-Olivier Gourinchas, among many others.
+Blanchard has mentored a number of notable students throughout his academic career, including Jordi Galí, David Laibson, Tobias Adrian, Laurence M. Ball, Roland Bénabou, Ricardo J. Caballero, and Pierre-Olivier Gourinchas, among many others.

 He is married to Noelle Blanchard, and has three daughters, Marie, Serena, and Julia.

-Research Contributions
+Research contributions

 Blanchard is one of the leaders of “New Keynesian economics”, an approach to macroeconomics that captures and extends John Maynard Keynes’s general vision and gives a major role to movements in aggregate demand in economic fluctuations.
 His research runs from theoretical research to empirical and policy relevant work.
 He is the author or editor of 30 books and more than 150 articles.
 According to IDEAS/RePEc, he is one of the most cited economists in the world.

 The development, with Nobu Kiyotaki, of micro foundations for the role of nominal price rigidities and the induced role of aggregate demand in a general equilibrium model with monopolistic competition; this model has become the basis for later (and much more sophisticated) models with the same general approach.
 The derivation of the solution to linear models with rational expectations, with Charles Kahn.
 The analysis of the co-movements between asset prices and economic activity under the assumption of rational expectations.
 The identification of demand and supply shocks, with Danny Quah, through long-run restrictions in a VAR representation.
 The characterization of asset market bubbles under rational expectations, with Mark Watson.